- ABOUT

 The person may face legal issues, job loss, or family conflict.
 Drinking may start to interfere with health, including sleep, nutrition, and overall well-being.

-The chronic stage is the most severe stage of alcoholism, where the individual is fully addicted to alcohol, and the consequences of their drinking are at their peak.
+The chronic stage is the most severe stage of AUD, where the individual is fully dependent on alcohol, and the consequences of their drinking are at their peak.

-At this point, alcohol abuse dominates every aspect of life, and the person’s physical and emotional health may be severely compromised.
+At this point, alcohol use dominates every aspect of life, and the person’s physical and emotional health may be severely compromised.

 In this final stage, alcohol has caused a complete breakdown in personal relationships, career, and health.
 The individual’s life revolves around alcohol, and they may be unable to function without it.